mrspecht/landing-page/README.md

 ## Landing page

-A modern landing page with a modal and an animated backgound.
+A modern landing page with a modal and an animated background.

 Click [here](https://mrspecht.github.io/landing-page/) to open the page.